 Passed the Senate, received in House

-Senate votes to end tariff emergency
+The Senate voted to end Trump's global tariff emergency

 Why it matters

-What does S.J.Res.
-88 do?
+What S.J.Res.
+88 actually does.

-It specifically applies to the emergency declared in Executive Order 14257, which was used to impose global tariffs.
+Terminates the national emergency the President declared on April 2, 2025 in Executive Order 14257 — the order the administration used to impose global tariffs.

-Uses Congress's emergency-check power
+Uses Congress's power to end an emergency

 Who benefits from S.J.Res.
 88?